Basics of Fish Cooking: Master How to Fillet and Cut Sashimi!

 The way sashimi is cut can greatly enhance the texture and flavor of the fish.
 Below are some typical ways to cut sashimi

-1. Hirazukuri: This is the most common cut.
-By cutting the flesh thinly and evenly, it improves the texture and allows the flavor to penetrate more easily.
+1. Hirazukuri (flat slicing): This is the most common slicing method.
+By slicing the flesh thinly and evenly, it improves the texture and promotes the penetration of flavor.

-2. Usutsukuri: This is a cutting method suitable for fish with firm flesh such as flounder and pufferfish.
-The fish is sliced thinly with the knife at an angle.
+2. Thinly sliced: This cutting method is suitable for fish with firm flesh, such as flounder and pufferfish.
+The knife is held at an angle and sliced thinly.

-3. Wash in cold water: After cutting the fish, give it a quick rinse in cold water to remove any excess dirt or blood.
+3. Rinse with cold water: After cutting, quickly rinse the fish with cold water to remove any excess dirt and blood.

-4. Blanching: To remove the fish's unpleasant odor, it may be blanched in boiling water for a short time.
-It is important to boil the fish only until the surface turns white.
+4. Blanching: To remove the fishy smell, the fish may be briefly immersed in boiling water.
+It is important to do this only until the surface of the fish turns white.

 summary